DLBuesen/cv_sim_mediated_in_soln/README.md

 # Operating Systems and Installation
 - The app can be run from Windows 10 or from Ubuntu 18.04 LTS.
 - The core of the simulation is carried out in a common Docker Container, which is used regardless of the host operating system.
 Therefore, installation of docker is required.
-On Windows 10 systems, this is done via installation of Docker Desktop and selecting the option to run Linux containers.
-On Ubuntu 18.04, Docker engine must be installed by command line commands.
+It is also necessary to register for a free docker account.
+For Windows systems, WSL 2 must be installed and docker must be configured to run linux-based containers.
 - The graphical user interface of the app requires for the host operating system to share screen infrastructure.
-Therefore, on Windows 10 systems, installation of XLaunch is required, and a session must be opened with access control disabled so that docker container can access the screen.
-Additionally, the virtual IP address of the system must be provided; this is included in the startup script but requires manual input from the end-user.
-On Ubuntu 18.04 systems, the commands for screen resource sharing are built into the shell scripts and do not require manual input.
+Therefore, on Windows 10 systems, installation of XLaunch is required.
+However, this is not required on Linux 18.04 systems.
+- It is recommended that the installation of the prerequisites for this app (docker and xLaunch) be performed by IT-support personnel or by advanced PC users (i.e. comfortable going into bios to change settings, using the command line, resolution of system-specific issues that might arise via google search and some troubleshooting).
+- Installation and use of the app itself does not require any specialized computer knowledge/interest once the prerequisites are fulfulled.
 - Additional installation instructions which are operating system specific can be found within this project for [Windows 10](https://github.com/DLBuesen/cv_sim_mediated_in_soln/tree/main/windows10) and for [Ubuntu 18.04](https://github.com/DLBuesen/cv_sim_mediated_in_soln/tree/main/ubuntu1804).

 # License